Do you need to report your VISA Credit Card lost or stolen?

 Do you need to report your Debit Card lost or stolen?

-Due to an increase in fraudulent transactions originating outside of the United States, the Credit Union has taken steps to ensure that your card information is safe.
+Due to an increase in fraudulent transactions originating outside of the United States the Credit Union has taken steps to insure that your card information is safe.

-As of May 3, 2016, we have placed a block on all debit card transactions originating from outside the United States.
+As May 3, 2016 we have placed a block on all debit card transactions originating from outside the United States.

-If you have any questions regarding these measures, please don’t hesitate to call.
-We thank you for your patience in this matter.
+If you have any questions regarding this matter please don’t hesitate to call.
+Thank you for your patience in this matter.

 As a consumer it is important that you:

-The Credit Union has received notice of reports of ATM fraud.
-The fraud has taken place at terminals within the Chicago-land area as well as Ohio, New York, and Maryland.
+The Credit Union has received notice of reports of ATM fraud. the fraud has taken place at terminals within the Chicago area as well as Ohio, New York and Maryland.
 Other locations may have been targeted and not reported as of this date.